billpg/HashBack/README.md

     "PickAName": "DRAFTY-DRAFT-2",
     "Realm": "MyRealm",
     "RequestId": "C4C61859-0DF3-4A8D-B1E0-DDF25912279B",
+    "Step": "Initiate",
-    "ClaimedDomain": "alice.example",
+    "ClaimedDomain": "initiator.example",
     "HmacKey": "253893686BB94369A271A04010B674B17EBD984D7A5F85788EB856E50350788E"
 }
 ```

 - `POST POST https://issuer.example/api/initiate`
-  - The choice of URl is up to the issuer to docment and publish.
+  - The choice of URL is up to the issuer to docment and publish.
   - This could be published in the form of a `401` response.
 (See section **401 Response** later.)
 - `"PickAName": "DRAFTY-DRAFT-2",`
   - This indicates the client is attempting to use the PickAName process and is using the version described in this document.